Mariner 1: Structure

 At the rear of the spacecraft, a monopropellant (anhydrous hydrazine) 225 N rocket motor was mounted for course corrections.
 A nitrogen gas fueled stabilizing system of ten jet nozzles controlled by the onboard gyroscopes, Sun sensors, and Earth sensors, kept Mariner properly oriented to receive and transmit data to Earth.

 The primary high gain parabolic antenna was also mounted on the underside of Mariner and kept pointed toward the Earth.
 An omnidirectional antenna atop the spacecraft would broadcast at times that the spacecraft was rolling or tumbling out of its proper orientation, to maintain contact with Earth; as an unfocused antenna, its signal would be much weaker than the primary.
 Mariner also mounted small antennas on each of the wings to receive commands from ground stations.

-Temperature control was both passive, involving insulated, and highly reflective components; and active, incorporating louvers to protect the case carrying the onboard computer.
-At the time the first Mariners were built, no test chamber existed to simulate the near-Venus solar environment, so the efficacy of these cooling techniques could not be tested until the live mission.
+Temperature control was both passive, involving insulated and highly reflective components, and active, incorporating louvers to protect the case carrying the onboard computer.
+At the time the first Mariners were built, no environmental chamber existed to simulate the near-Venus solar environment, so the efficacy of these cooling techniques could not be tested until the live mission.